eric-aerrober/fire-aspect/prompts/base/agent/assess-results.md

 Now you are going to determine if we did a good job here or we need to do extra work to solve this problem.
 Consider the results above, did we achieve the goal?
 If not, what do you think we should do next?

+Key points to consider:

+1. If you have done everything you can, but need more information to continue, then choose "failed" and indicate what you need for the invoker.

 Respond matching this json format:

 {